alastairzotos/monorepo-demo/notes.md

 --
 start demo

+notes to self:
-we want to define schemas and infer types
+  we want to define schemas and infer types rather than define types directly --

-end demo
---

 benefits of monorepos?